 Final legal authority for governance of the university rests with the Board of Trustees, yet in practice many academic decisions are delegated to university officials or to the faculty.
 For many years, the trustees have demonstrated confidence in and support for the president and the faculty in academic matters.
 Since July 1, 1998, the board may include as many as 25 members, all of whom are trustees with equal voting rights.
 A simple majority of the trustees must reside in Texas and at least 4 must reside in the greater Houston area.
-The board elects new trustees to 4 year terms which may be renewed for up to two 6 year terms.
-Each year, one trustee is elected to a 4 year term from the membership of the Association of Rice Alumni.
+The board elects new trustees to 4-year terms, which may be renewed for up to two consecutive 4-year terms.
+Each year, one trustee is elected to a 4-year term from the membership of the Association of Rice Alumni.
 The trustees serve without compensation.

-Much of the work of the board is done through standing committees: Academic Affairs, Audit, Building and Grounds, Campaign Cabinet, Compensation and Organizational Development, Executive, External Relations, Finance, Information Technology, Rice Management Company, and Trustees.
+Much of the work of the board is done through standing committees: Academic Affairs, Audit, Building and Grounds, Compensation and Organizational Development, Development and Alumni Relations, Digital Learning, Finance, Information Technology, Public Affairs, Rice Management Company, Trustees, and Governance.
 In addition, there is an Executive Committee which exercises most of the powers and duties of the full board between board meetings.

 Faculty members normally discuss their appointments, duties, and performance with their department chair (or dean, in the case of some professional schools).
-Faculty members also have occasion to work directly with other administrative officials, for example, with the Registrar on assignment of rooms, enrollment of students, recording of grades, or scheduling of exams; with the Dean of Undergraduates and the staff under his/her supervision (particularly residential college masters) on counseling of students; with the Dean of Graduate and Postgraduate Research; or with the Vice Provost for Research on applying for research grants.
+Faculty members also have occasion to work directly with other administrative officials, for example, with the Registrar on assignment of rooms, enrollment of students, recording of grades, or scheduling of exams; with the Dean of Undergraduates and the staff under his/her supervision (particularly residential college magisters) on counseling of students; with the Dean of Graduate and Postdoctoral Studies; or with the Vice Provost for Research on applying for research grants.

 In spring 2005, the voting faculty of Rice University adopted a new system of faculty governance.
 In the new system the elected representatives of the faculty, assembled in a Faculty Senate, have extensive authority to make decisions on matters of interest to the faculty.
 In certain cases, however, the voting faculty may directly put items on the agenda of the Faculty Senate or itself take the final decision in a direct vote.
 In other words, the new system combines representative governance with considerable leeway for faculty initiative and at times recourse to decision by referendum.